ChangJoo-Park/dtms/README.md

 dtms('0.2s') // returns 200 (milliseconds)
 dtms('2s') // returns 2000 (milliseconds)
 dtms('0s') // returns 0 (milliseconds)
+dtms('-1s') // returns -1000 may not working with transition

 // Not Allowed
-dtms('') // Not alllowed empty string. dtms('-1s') // Not alllowed negative. dtms('2m') // Only support ms and s from CSS specification
+dtms('') // Not alllowed empty string. dtms('2m') // Only support ms and s from CSS specification
 ```